Garage catches fire off Battlefield Blvd. in Chesapeake

 No injuries to residents were reported, but a firefighter was evaluated for a minor burn injury, the fire department says.

-Investigators were still at the scene around 9 a.m. to determine the cause.
+Battlefield Boulevard reopened at Centerville Turnpike just before 9 a.m., but investigators remained at the scene working to determine the cause.